apache/trafficcontrol/docs/source/api/v3/cdns_name_snapshot_new.rst

 		.. seealso:: :ref:`ds-protocol`

+	:topology: The name of the :term:`Topology` that this :term:`Delivery Service` is assigned to.
+If the Delivery Service is not assigned to a topology, this field is omitted.
 	:ttls: An object that contains keys which are types of DNS records that have values which are strings containing integers that specify the time for which a response to the specific type of record request should remain valid

 		.. note:: This overrides ``config.ttls``.